 Dance flamenco, of course!
 The most common dance at the Feria are Sevillanas, a type of flamenco.
 Somehow, everyone from Sevilla seems to dance Sevillanas perfectly: it’s like they’re born with this dance in their DNA.
 Anyone who knows me would not be surprised that I refused to go to the Feria without attempting to master this dance.
 So, after some serious hours of watching YouTube videos and dancing with Pepe’s sister Carmen, I learned the steps well enough to at least get by at the Feria.
 My work paid off in the end, and I gotta say that dancing Sevillanas at the Feria is so much fun!
 Haha.
 Sevillanas are often played by live groups in the casetas, where people dance the day and night away.
 When Sevillanas aren’t on, rumbas, or lighter versions of flamenco that don’t require specific steps, are also typical.
 Some casetas also throw in some ever-popular reggaetón.

 La Feria de Abril is a beautiful thing.
 My memories crushing pescaito and montaditos while sipping rebujito and dancing Sevillanas under “un cielo de farolillos,” or a sky of lights, are some of my most cherished.
-Feria is also a symbol of sevillano pride and culture and sheds insight into Andalusian life.
+Feria is also a symbol of sevillano pride and culture and provides insight into Andalusian life.
 If you have any friends from Sevilla, I highly recommend that you jump on the bandwagon and make it to La Feria de Abril.
 Olé mi arma!

 Check out photos and short video clips from the Feria below!
 The video clips are a must, as you gotta see and hear the action of the Feria to believe it!